WassimYazbekk/cashcadepos/README.md

 - Include tests for any new features or bug fixes.
 - Submit your pull request with a clear description of what you've done.

+## TODO

+[] Create the project TODO list.

 ## License

-This project is under the <a href="https://github.com/WassimYazbekk/cashcadepos/blob/master/LICENSE">MIT LICENSE</a>
+This project is licensed under the <a href="https://github.com/WassimYazbekk/cashcadepos/blob/master/LICENSE">MIT LICENSE</a>